 Expenses: Juniors only, figure the cost of the specific ingredients and materials use for your final exhibit item or display board.
 Label the item "Exhibit" or "Board".
 You can add a more specific name.
-Intermediates/Seniors, list items purchased this year for your project, such as tools, ingredients, class fees, etc. (More pages can be added in needed.)
+Intermediates/Seniors, list items purchased this year for your project, such as tools, ingredients, class fees, etc. (More pages can be added if needed.)

+rees, etc. (More pages can be added if needed.)

-Item Project Expenses
+Item Project

+Expenses

 \$

 \$

+Ψ

+Φ.

 \$

 \$

 TOTALS \$

 Income or Value: Intermediates/Seniors Only 1.
-List practice items you madelike cakes, cookies, bags, room decorationsand estimate the value by comparing it to a similar item you could buy.
+List practice items you madelike wall hangings, pillows, accessories, room decorationsand estimate the value by comparing it to a similar item you could buy.
 2. Record the value of your exhibit item by comparing it to a similar item you could buy.
 Display boards have no value.
 3. Record the amount of money you received for any items you sold as Income.
 Income or Value

 \$

 \$

 \$

 TOTALS \$